 Materials and methods

-In this study, using the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis Interim (ERA-Interim) monthly dataset with a horizontal resolution of 0.75º 0.75º, and the Extended Reconstructed Sea Surface Temperature version 5 (ERSSTv5) dataset, the phase of ENSO and the type of El Niño events during the period 1979-2016 are determined.
-In addition, characteristics of the 1997-98 eastern Pacific El Niño, the 2009-10 central Pacific El Niño and the 2015-16 El Niño, which is a mixed event of the eastern and central Pacific El Niño, are investigated.
+In this study, using the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis Interim (ERA-Interim) monthly dataset with a horizontal resolution of 0.75º Í 0.75º, and the Extended Reconstructed Sea Surface Temperature version 5 (ERSSTv5) dataset, we determined the phase of ENSO and the type of El Niño events during the period 1979-2016.
+In addition, characteristics of the 1997-98 eastern Pacific El Niño, and the 2009-10 central Pacific El Niño and the 2015-16 El Niño are investigated as a mixed event of the eastern and central Pacific El Niño,.

 Results and discussion